pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyCreateRequest.md

 ### NewDaVinciFlowPolicyCreateRequest

-`func NewDaVinciFlowPolicyCreateRequest(name string, ) *DaVinciFlowPolicyCreateRequest`
+`func NewDaVinciFlowPolicyCreateRequest(flowDistributions []DaVinciFlowPolicyCreateRequestFlowDistribution, ) *DaVinciFlowPolicyCreateRequest`

 NewDaVinciFlowPolicyCreateRequest instantiates a new DaVinciFlowPolicyCreateRequest object This constructor will assign default values to properties that have it defined,